MeeFoundation/docs/Architecture.md

 **Application layer**

 The application layer consists of Mee-compatible apps.
-The diagram shows 4 sample apps that Alice might interact with.
-These include, a local app, an app that is a facade for Bob's agent, a newpaper website app (NYTimes), and a medical lab app.
+The diagram shows four sample apps that Alice might interact with.
+These include, a local app, an app that is a facade for Bob's agent, a news site app (NYTimes), and a medical lab app.
 Note: each person's agent appears to other users' agents as an app called the *agent facade*.

 **Agent layer**